The Different Types of Discrimination That Happen in the Workplace

 Sex or Gender

-Sex and gender discrimination remains serious problems, especially when it comes to offering equal pay for equal work and having senior staff members sexually harass subordinates.
-Examples of this type of discrimination include derogatory or sexually aggressive comments about an employees’ appearance; unwanted touching, assaults, or making career opportunities contingent on sexual favors; and setting lower pay rates for women who hold the same positions as men.
+Sex and gender discrimination remain serious problems, especially when it comes to offering equal pay for equal work and having senior staff members sexually harass subordinates.
+Examples of this type of discrimination include derogatory or sexually aggressive comments about an employee’s appearance; unwanted touching, assaults, or making career opportunities contingent on sexual favors; and setting lower pay rates for women who hold the same positions as men.

 One of the most important things to understand about sex- and gender-based discrimination is that both men and women can experience discrimination based on their sex (i.e., body) and gender (i.e., actions thought of as male and female).
 Another is that federal and state laws guarantee only opportunities.
 For instance, a woman must be allowed to compete for a job that requires a certain amount of physical strength.
 As long as the assessment of job-related strength is fairly designed, administered, and judged, a woman can be disqualified for failing that test, just as a man could be if he failed the test.

 Lesbian, gay, bisexual, and transgender workers enjoy employment protections under the bans on sex and gender discrimination spelled out in Title VII of the Civil Rights Act.
-Ohio’s Civil Rights Commission and Ohio case law closely follows the lead of federal regulators and judges on these issues, but consulting with a workplace discrimination lawyer in Columbus before filing a legal action related to LGBT discrimination in state court is wise.
+Ohio’s Civil Rights Commission and Ohio case law closely follow the lead of federal regulators and judges on these issues, but consulting with a workplace discrimination lawyer in Columbus before filing a legal action related to LGBT discrimination in state court is wise.

-Only organizations that have explicitly religious missions can make holding and practicing certain religious beliefs a condition of employment.
+Only organizations with explicitly religious missions can make holding and practicing certain religious beliefs a condition of employment.
 Also, the religious exemption from anti-discrimination employment laws usually only applies to specific positions.
 For instance, a Christian church can limit its search for ministers to Christian clergy, but a Catholic hospital cannot bar non-Catholics from working as doctors, nurses, and staff.

 Managers cannot automatically reassign women who become pregnant, nor can women be terminated for taking FMLA leave due to pregnancy.
 Other provisions of the Pregnancy Discrimination Act of 1978 protect women from being fired while on leave for childbirth and grant women the right to continue accruing pay and other benefits while dealing with medical issues related to their pregnancy.